 Through a series of interesting chance events, I ended up landing an amazing opportunity with the orange unicorn HubSpot, in Cambridge, Massachusetts.
 Little did I know this was going to be the spark that ignited my love for startups by bringing together my love for entrepreneurship and my passion for designing and building products.
 After a few years at HubSpot, where I managed and grew the Interactive Design Team, it was time to find a smaller and earlier stage startup with the HubSpot IPO getting ready to take off.

 After doing my homework, I came across and landed an opportunity as the Director of User Experience at Assembla.
 They make really powerful software for managing and building software projects with a distributed team.
 About a year later I transitioned to Kyruus, as the Director of User Experience to help improve their products in the healthcare space.
 After that, I learned about an amazing company, Datto.
-I joined their team and am currently working as the Director of Product Design with an amazing team tasked with improving the user experience of our platform, which focuses on the business continuity (disaster recovery) and networking markets.
+I joined their team as the Director of Product Design with an amazing team tasked with improving the user experience of our platform, which focuses on the business continuity (disaster recovery) and networking markets.

 Visit my work page to learn more about my work at these companies!